 The situation is improving.
 Apple has been working with third-party content developers like Amazon, Adobe, HBO and Twitch to add new apps every few days.
 But there still doesn't seem to be the same outpouring of support for the Apple TV that the iPad and iPhone enjoy.

 That's not to mention the fact Siri is voiceless at the moment, relying on text and graphics to respond to any inquiries you might have.

-Siri has had a major upgrade promised at WWDC 2016 however.
-Soon you'll be able to use Siri to search for film categories, as well as to search YouTube or even channel live streams.
+Siri has had a a number of upgrades over the years.
+Now you can use Siri to search for film categories, as well as to search YouTube or even channel live streams.